 The family of deceased driver Kevin Ward Jr., filed a wrongful death civil suit against three-time NASCAR series champion Tony Stewart in 2015, contending he intentionally drove dangerously close to Ward after he exited his sprint car.

 The case was never heard in court.
-Stewart and Ward’s parents reached a settlement in the spring of 2018 for an undisclosed sum of money weeks before the trial was scheduled to begin.
+Instead, Stewart and Ward’s parents reached a settlement in the spring of 2018 for an undisclosed sum of money.

 Ward’s parents subsequently revealed that they accepted the settlement because their lawyers had threatened to withdraw from the case if the family did not take the deal offered by Stewart’s representatives.
 They said they were unable to find another firm to take the case so close to the scheduled start of the trial.